serv/fourchan-urler/readme.md

 # Fourchan-URLer gem

-Provide the thread number and board information given 4chan url
+An easy-to-use gem that provides the thread number and the board name given 4chan thread url

 ## Installation